Ace Access Homes Ace Access Homes

 Call (805) 500-0801

 That depends on your specific staircase, entry configuration, and how you move.
 A stairlift is typically right for interior staircases between floors.
 A ramp is right for exterior entries with step-ups of 1–5 steps.
 A VPL works when there's not enough horizontal space for a ramp and the staircase doesn't warrant a rail-mounted lift.
-We assess all three scenarios during the free in-home visit.
+We walk through all three options during your complimentary in-home consultation.
 For detailed stairlift information, see our dedicated stairlift page.

 In most jurisdictions in Southern California, vertical platform lifts do require a building permit.
 We handle the permit application and coordinate the inspection as part of the installation process.
 This adds a few weeks to the timeline but protects you legally and ensures the installation meets code.